Sylheti Nagri: Usage

 The simplistic nature of the script inspired a lot of poets, though the bulk of Sylheti Nagri literature was born in the late 19th century.
 Abdul Karim, a munshi who was studying and completing his education in London, spent several years in the English capital to learn the printing trade.
 After returning home in circa 1869, he designed a woodblock type for the script and founded the Islamia Printing Press in Bandar Bazar, Sylhet.
 Padmanath Bhattacharjee Vidyabinod, who wrote the first scholarly article on the script, is of the opinion that Abdul Karim's standardisation marks the start of the script's reawakening (nobojonmo) period.
 Prior to Abdul Karim's intervention, not much is known about the popularity and usage of the script.
 The manuscripts were of prosaic quality, but poetry was also abundant.
+The Munshi Sadeq Ali is considered to have been the greatest and most popular writer of the script.
+Apart from renowned literary works such as Halat-un-Nabi, Jongonama, Mahabbatnama or Noor Noshihot, it has been used to write medicine and magical manuscripts, as well as Poems of the Second World War.